formicidae-tracker/zeus/README.md

 ## License

-This project is licensed under the GPL version 3 license
+This project is licensed under the LGPL version 3 license